-There are two general approaches that can be taken by the adapter to populate this field:
+One of two general approaches can be taken by the adapter to populate this field:

-Using the former option, below is an example of how the integration could look:
+The folowing is an example of how the integration could look for the former option:

-The implementation of the latter option is up to the adapter, but the general premise should be the same.
+The implementation of the latter option is up to the adapter, but the general premise is the same.
 You would check to see if the

-bidderRequest.gdprConsent.consentRequired field is undefined and if so, set the derived value from your independent system.
-Otherwise, you would use the publisher’s value that was set in the
+bidderRequest.gdprConsent.gdprApplies field is undefined and if so, set the derived value from your independent system.

-If neither option are taken, then there is a chance this field’s value will be undefined on certain requests.
-As long as that acceptable, this could be a potential third option.
+If neither option are taken, then there is the remote chance this field’s value will be undefined.
+As long as that’s acceptable for the given system, this could be a potential third option.

 gdprConsent object is also available when registering

-Depending on your needs, you could potentially either include the consent information in a query of your pixel and/or given the consent choices determine if you should drop the pixels at all.
+Depending on your needs, you could include the consent information in a query of your pixel and/or, given the consent choices, determine if you should drop the pixels at all.

 Prebid.js and much of the ad industry rely on the IAB CMP standard for GDPR support, but there might be some publishers who have implemented a different approach to meeting the privacy rules.
 Those publishers can utilize Prebid.js and the whole header bidding ecosystem by building a translation layer between their consent method and the IAB method.

 At a high level, this could be done as follows: